lbc-team/ethers.js-docs/source/api-advanced.rst

 -----

-Recursive-Length Prefixed Encoding (RLP)
+递归长度前缀编码 (RLP)
 ========================================

-This encoding method is used internally for several aspects of Ethereum, such as encoding transactions and determining contract addresses.
+Recursive-Length Prefixed Encoding，This encoding method is used internally for several aspects of Ethereum, such as encoding transactions and determining contract addresses.
 For most developers this should not be necessary to use.